Cancer Screening Program - CaSP

 Who can participate in CaSP?

-Patients aged 16yrs and older with an advanced or incurable solid or blood cancer who are willing and fit enough to participate in a clinical trial are eligible.
+Patients aged 16 yrs and older with solid cancers that are advanced, incurable or with an earlier diagnosis of a poor prognosis cancer, who are willing and fit enough to participate in a clinical trial are eligible.

 What does participation involve?